-- 1 In the database partition list, choose the database partition you want to analyze.
-Do the following: - a On the View controls in the Main area, click Overview.
+- 1. In the database partition list, choose the database partition you want to analyze. - 2.
+On the View controls in the Main area, click Overview.
 This will show you a breakdown of resource consumption for the last minute.

 Observing the activity of a single application